ChatGPT Truncates a Large CSV to the First 1000 Rows

 print("total revenue:", total)

 Works for sums, counts, and most groupby aggregations.
-For percentiles you may need to keep partial state across chunks.
+For exact percentiles or medians you need to keep partial state across chunks (or use the DuckDB approach below).
+The printed rows processed should equal your full row count — if it doesn’t, a chunk was dropped.

 Step 4: Pre-aggregate locally before upload

-If memory is tight or you only need a rollup, do the aggregation on your machine:
+If memory is tight or you only need a rollup, do the aggregation on your machine and upload the small result:

 # locally